surprisehighway/craft-avatax/README.md

 ## Requirements

-This plugin requires Craft 4 and Craft Commerce 4.0 or later and Craft Commerce 4.0 or later.
+This plugin requires Craft 4 and Commerce 4.0 or later.

 ## Installation